 Lasers are hot right now in medical device manufacturing — and we’re not talking about the beam.
 (The temperature in and around a heated surface is actually one of the many parameters laser operators can tightly control.)
 Judging from the inquiries we’re receiving every day, laser machining's popularity has grown dramatically in recent years as a technology for making medical [...]
 Read More

-Contrary to what most may assume about a laser job shop, roughly half of our business is in support of the medical device industry.
-And that work is very diverse.
+At Laser Services, we're rpoud to announce that over half of our business is in support of the medical instrument and device industry.
 On the front end, we consult with research universities and corporate labs for materials research.
 On the back end, we work with design engineers on device design and manufacturability.
-We are also involved with the production of surgical [...]
+We are also involved with the production of surgical tools, surgical trays, [...]
 Read More

 If you’re looking to engrave a barcode, serial number, photograph, piece of artwork, a logo, or some decorative lettering onto a curved object, then laser rotary engraving is your best option.
 Mechanical rotary engraving methods such as diamond dragging, stamping or dot peening tend to be slower, require more setup time, and are more limited in the variety of patterns they can engrave.
 Lasers [...]
 Read More